Apple Inc. (NASDAQ:AAPL) Shares Sold by Choice Wealth Advisors LLC

-Choice Wealth Advisors LLC reduced its stake in shares of Apple Inc. (NASDAQ:AAPL) by 42.4% during the 1st quarter, according to its most recent filing with the SEC.
+Choice Wealth Advisors LLC cut its stake in shares of Apple Inc. (NASDAQ:AAPL) by 42.4% in the first quarter, according to its most recent disclosure with the SEC.
 The firm owned 24,688 shares of the iPhone maker’s stock after selling 18,195 shares during the period.
-Apple makes up approximately 2.5% of Choice Wealth Advisors LLC’s portfolio, making the stock its 11th biggest holding.
+Apple comprises about 2.5% of Choice Wealth Advisors LLC’s holdings, making the stock its 11th biggest holding.
 Choice Wealth Advisors LLC’s holdings in Apple were worth $3,016,000 as of its most recent filing with the SEC.

-A number of brokerages have recently issued reports on AAPL.
-Monness Crespi & Hardt raised their price target on shares of Apple from $144.00 to $170.00 and gave the stock a “buy” rating in a report on Thursday, January 28th.
-Deutsche Bank Aktiengesellschaft set a $160.00 price target on shares of Apple and gave the stock a “buy” rating in a report on Monday, February 15th.
-Cascend Securities lifted their target price on shares of Apple from $140.00 to $170.00 and gave the company a “buy” rating in a report on Tuesday, January 26th.
-Needham & Company LLC reiterated a “buy” rating and issued a $170.00 target price on shares of Apple in a report on Wednesday, April 21st.
-Finally, The Goldman Sachs Group set a $83.00 price target on shares of Apple and gave the company a “sell” rating in a research report on Wednesday, April 21st.
-Two research analysts have rated the stock with a sell rating, nine have assigned a hold rating and twenty-seven have given a buy rating to the stock.
-Apple has an average rating of “Buy” and an average price target of $136.80.

-Apple (NASDAQ:AAPL) last released its quarterly earnings results on Tuesday, January 26th.
-The iPhone maker reported $1.68 EPS for the quarter, topping the Zacks’ consensus estimate of $1.41 by $0.27.
-Apple had a return on equity of 75.15% and a net margin of 20.91%.
-The business had revenue of $111.40 billion for the quarter, compared to analyst estimates of $103.24 billion.
-During the same period in the prior year, the company earned $1.25 EPS.
-Apple’s revenue for the quarter was up 21.4% on a year-over-year basis.
-As a group, equities analysts expect that Apple Inc. will post 4.03 earnings per share for the current year.
+Other large investors also recently bought and sold shares of the company.
+Altus Wealth Management LLC grew its position in shares of Apple by 1.1% during the fourth quarter.
+Altus Wealth Management LLC now owns 6,813 shares of the iPhone maker’s stock worth $904,000 after acquiring an additional 77 shares during the last quarter.
+Red Cedar Capital LLC boosted its holdings in Apple by 0.5% in the 4th quarter.
+Red Cedar Capital LLC now owns 16,056 shares of the iPhone maker’s stock worth $2,130,000 after acquiring an additional 80 shares during the period.
+Wilkins Investment Counsel Inc. boosted its holdings in Apple by 4.6% in the 4th quarter.
+Wilkins Investment Counsel Inc. now owns 1,882 shares of the iPhone maker’s stock worth $250,000 after acquiring an additional 82 shares during the period.
+Harborview Advisors LLC raised its position in shares of Apple by 0.4% in the 4th quarter.
+Harborview Advisors LLC now owns 20,936 shares of the iPhone maker’s stock valued at $2,778,000 after purchasing an additional 87 shares in the last quarter.
+Finally, AlphaCore Capital LLC raised its position in shares of Apple by 0.4% in the 4th quarter.
+AlphaCore Capital LLC now owns 23,981 shares of the iPhone maker’s stock valued at $3,182,000 after purchasing an additional 88 shares in the last quarter.
+Institutional investors own 57.77% of the company’s stock.

-In other news, COO Jeffrey E. Williams sold 133,867 shares of the stock in a transaction on Monday, April 5th.
-The stock was sold at an average price of $125.74, for a total value of $16,832,436.58.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, SVP Deirdre O’brien sold 18,216 shares of the stock in a transaction on Friday, April 16th.
-The shares were sold at an average price of $134.01, for a total value of $2,441,126.16.
+In other Apple news, COO Jeffrey E. Williams sold 133,867 shares of the stock in a transaction dated Monday, April 5th.
+The stock was sold at an average price of $125.74, for a total transaction of $16,832,436.58.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, SVP Deirdre O’brien sold 18,216 shares of the stock in a transaction dated Friday, April 16th.
+The stock was sold at an average price of $134.01, for a total value of $2,441,126.16.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.06% of the company’s stock.
+0.06% of the stock is owned by company insiders.

 Apple Inc designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 It also sells various related services.
 The company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, HomePod, iPod touch, and other Apple-branded and third-party accessories.